Search This Blog

 Friday, 3 March 2023

-In this episode of The Glam Reaper Podcast, Jennifer had an interesting conversation with the new President-elect of the NFDA (National Funeral Directors Association), Jack Mitchell.
-Jack is a sixth-generation funeral director with Mitchell-Wiedefeld Funeral Home in Baltimore, Maryland.
-Even at a young age and after being exposed to the family business, he already has an appreciation for what funeral directors do for people, and how helpful they are to people.
+Even at a young age and after being exposed to the family business, he already has that appreciation for what funeral directors do for people, and how helpful they are to people.
 Now as the new president-elect, he is looking to expand on the effort and the work of the association, especially where regulations are concerned.
-See for yourself how interesting the conversation turned out to be.
-Enjoy!

 “The number one thing above all others that our members are telling us is their challenge, right now is simply getting good funeral directors.” - Jack Mitchell

-• Did Jack consider not following in his family's funeral service business?
+- Did Jack consider not following in his family's funeral service business?

-• In what way did Covid19 affect Jack Mitchell’s ascendancy to the presidency of NFDA?
+- How has COVID-19 affected Jack Mitchell’s ascendancy to the presidency of NFDA?

 Connect with Jack Mitchell: